An article about the Best Things to Do and See in Hoi An including food, landscapes, boat rides, and much more.

 My best suggestion?
 A hearty portion of Bun Cha: vermillion noodles with BBQ Pork and (if you’re lucky) crab spring rolls.
 Are you feeling the hungerlust as well?
 Read all about the different dishes of Vietnam here!

-Top things to do in Hoi An, Vietnam #02: Take a walk in the historical Old Town of Hoi An
+Take a Walk in the Historical Old Town of Hoi An

 Considered by many as the most beautiful Old Town you’ll ever find in South East Asia, the historical area of Hoi An is a very interesting mixture of French and Vietnamese architecture.